solidfire/solidfire-cli/README.md

 Description:

-The GetClusterConfig API method is used to return information about the cluster configuration this node uses to communicate with the cluster it is a part of.Note: This method is available only through the per-node API endpoint 5.0 or later.
+The GetClusterConfig API method is used to return information about the cluster configuration this node uses to communicate with the cluster it is a part of.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: